jeffcho0227/burgerBuilder/README.md

 ## How to start the app
 ```
-//cd in the the main directory
+//cd into the the main directory

 npm start
 ```